Disability rights and responsibilities in schools

 The curriculum

-Your child has the right to take part in education courses and programs on the same basis as children without disability.
+They have the right to take part in education courses and programs on the same basis as students without disability.

-The education provider must take reasonable steps to make sure their courses are designed so your child can take part.
+The education provider must take reasonable steps to make sure their courses and programs are designed so your child can take part in learning.
 This includes teaching materials, assessments and supplementary programs.

 Participation

-Your child has the right to take part in all education courses or programs on the same basis as their peers.
-Your child may need some reasonable adjustments to make sure they can take part.
+Your child has the right to take part in all education courses and programs on the same basis as their peers.
+Your child may need reasonable adjustments to make sure they can take part.

-Education courses or programs may include activities that are not conducted in classrooms, which are part of the broader education program.
+Education courses and programs may include activities that are not conducted in classrooms, which are part of the broader education program.
 For example:

 • school excursions and camps